MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 ## Access Bigquery Project

+BigQuery is a fully-managed cloud data warehouse service that enables users to store, analyze, and query large datasets using SQL-like syntax.
+It is part of the Google Cloud Platform and can handle petabyte-scale datasets with high performance and low latency.
+BigQuery is designed to be scalable, fast, and easy to use, and it supports a variety of data formats and integrations with other GCP services.
+It allows users to run complex analytical queries on large datasets using a familiar SQL interface, without having to worry about the underlying infrastructure.

-1. In order to familiarize yourself with Bigquery, click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=bdtw-mdp-workshop&ws=!1m0)
+The MDP instance we are working with during this tutorial runs on Bigquery.
+In order to familiarize yourself with Bigquery proceed with the following steps:

+1. Click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=bdtw-mdp-workshop&ws=!1m0)

 2. The link will open [Google Bigquery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `bdtw-mdp-workshop` project.
 In short - Bigquery is the enterprise data warehouse service hosted by Google.
 Simply speaking you can treat `project` as an equivalent for a Database.
 All tables, views and schemas are stored there.